alecngai/Predicting_Canadian_Job_Vacancies/README.md

 ### Dashboard

 The team decided on making use of Tableau as a visualization tool.
-The goal is to make use of Tableau's dashboard function to create heatmaps that would perfectly show information such as vacancies by province, vancancies by industry and other machine learning outputs.
+The goal is to make use of Tableau's dashboard feature to create heatmaps that would perfectly show information such as vacancies by province, vacancies by industry and other machine learning outputs.
 An example dashboard is provided below.

 **_Dashboard Mockup_**